etsvThor/party-at-home-esp/README.md

 ```
 wss://party-at-home.thor.edu:443/ws/chat/thorparty/
 ```
 To change color send a request with the color: red , blue or green .
 Also a rainbow mode and colorchord mode can be activated by sending these to the websocket.
+To deactivate these mode send rainbow_off and colorchord_off.
+Changing colors is not supported when either of these modes are activated.